konz261/kmcp/README.md

   }
 }
 ```
 That's it!
 To use the above tool in Claude Desktop, add the compiled binary to your `claude_desktop_config.json` file.

+mcp4k will do the following for you:
+- Generate the required JSON schemas (including tool and parameter descriptions)
+- Handle incoming tool requests
+- Convert thrown Kotlin exceptions to MCP error codes

+In the above case, if no recipients are specified or the message is blank, clients will receive a `-32602 (INVALID_PARAMS)` with the error message you specified.

 <br>

-**mcp4k is in early-development.
-This API will change significantly.**

 # Installation